PritRaj1/JAX-ThermoEBM/README.md

 <img src="https://github.com/PritRaj1/JAX-ThermoEBM/assets/77790119/e16042e4-94af-461f-9b26-c41665f742ea" width="50%">
 </p>

 These plots are fairly nuanced and are covered in more depth in the report.
-However, the important thing is that **there is a striking relationship between image fidelity and learning gradient variance!** Minmising or maximising variance is **not necessarily the best thing to do**.
-Instead, more focus needs to be placed on investigating the distributional characteristics of the learning gradient, which requires a means of arbitrarily shaping what it looks like, rather than simply minimising or maximising its variance.
-We show that this can be accomplished using **Thermodynamic Integration**
+However, the important thing is that **there is a striking relationship between image fidelity and learning gradient variance!** Minmising or maximising variance is **not necessarily the best thing to do**, and the relationships can be separated out into different regimes of operation.

+As such, more focus needs to be placed on investigating the distributional characteristics of the learning gradient, which requires a means of arbitrarily shaping what it looks like, (rather than simply minimising or maximising its variance).
+We show that this can be accomplished using **Thermodynamic Integration**.